g14wx/pysideQTCRUD/README.md

 ![](https://images.tute.io/tute/topic/pyqt.png)

-this is only a simple project just for learning QT with python using pyside
+this is only a simple project just for learning QT with python using pyside, using Qml, QTcreator or QTDesigner for UI,

+this example show how to create a simple login with a operational CRUD UI, loading .ui files, instead of using the command pyuic5 for convert the .ui files into .py files.

 packages in this project:
   - Pyside6